seb26/mhl-compare/README.md

 #### With MHL files
 Can open any MHL file that is in [the standard XML format for MHL files](https://mediahashlist.org/mhl-specification/).

-#### With running the program itself
+#### With running the program itself (the regular download)
+Only runs on macOS.
+Tested only on macOS 10.14.3.
+It is likely to run successfully on older versions though, it's not a very complex program.

+#### With running the program as a Python script
 Has been tested on Python 3.7.2 on macOS 10.14.3.
 Written in Python 3, so in its source format, it is not compatible with Python 2 branch, and cannot be run on macOS.

 Has not been tested on Windows or Linux, but Python is generally pretty functional across OSs.

 Dependency libraries: [`xmltodict`](https://github.com/martinblech/xmltodict), [`dateutil`](https://dateutil.readthedocs.io/en/stable/), [`humanize`](https://pypi.org/project/humanize/), [`termcolor`](https://pypi.org/project/termcolor/), [`dictdiffer`](https://github.com/hughdbrown/dictdiffer).

-*Coming soon*: Executable file that can be downloaded and run on any macOS installation.

 ---